Sustainability Reporting Initiative

 Advancing Gender Equity

 Since 2019, Innergex has been a signatory to the Equal by 30 Campaign to work towards equal pay, equal leadership and equal opportunities for women in clean energy sector by 2030.
 We are committed to doing more to ensure that the low-carbon transition results in growth that is inclusive, and where the benefits are shared.
+The table below outlines Innergex’s six commitments made in 2019 and provides an update on their progress.

 Equal Remuneration for Women and Men